forrestdavis/ImplicitCausality/README.md

 The main finding is that LSTM LMs are unable to acquire IC, but transformer models (TransformerXL ([Dai et al., 2019](https://doi.org/10.18653/v1/P19-1285)) and GPT-2 XL ([Radford et al., 2019](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf))) do.
-For both reference and syntax, the hidden representations of these transformers distinguishes cases of IC.
-Strikingly, IC only influences the behavior (i.e., surprisal) of pronouns, not syntactic attachment pointing to a disconnect between model representations of syntax and model behavior.
-Moreover, we find that the final layers of the transformer LMs overrides unambiguous syntactic information (e.g., agreement), instead showing a preference for a more local, ungrammatical attachment.
+For both reference and syntax, the hidden representations of these transformers distinguish cases of IC.
+Strikingly, IC only influences model behavior (i.e., surprisal) for reference, not syntactic attachment pointing to a disconnect between model representations of syntax and model behavior.
+Moreover, we find that the final layers of the transformer LMs override unambiguous syntactic information (e.g., agreement), instead showing a preference for a more local, yet ungrammatical, attachment.

 ### Dependencies